gokulkrishh/expense.fyi/README.md

 - Expense.fyi is built using [NextJs](https://nextjs.org) from scratch.
 - [Postgresql](https://www.postgresql.org/) is used as the ORM for easily communicating with the database for storing user, subscription data, etc. You can refer to the Prisma schema [here](/prisma/schema.prisma).
 - [Supabase](https://supabase.com/) is an open-source Firebase alternative, the data is stored in the Postgres database (private data are encrypted) and uses a magic link for authentication provided by supabase.
-- [Razorpay](https://razorpay.com/) is used as the payments system.
-Awaiting profile activation, so payment is disabled in the code.
+- [LemonSqueezy](https://lemonsqueezy.com/) is used as the payment system.
+Its implementation is super simple.

 ## Routes